zaximlo/gregorian-to-republican-calendar-converter/README.md

 WARNING: The gregorian date that you type must be after the 22nd september 1792

-The programme will then display the republican/revolutionary date that corresponds to the one you have typed.
+The programme will then display the republican/revolutionary date that corresponds to the gregorian date that you have typed